Leo Wagner: Personal life

-His first marriage, to Elfriede ____, took place towards the end of the war, probably in 1944.
+His first marriage, to Elfriede Wagner, took place towards the end of the war, probably in 1944.
 Since his wife already had two children from earlier relationships he acquired a ready-made family.
 The couple were reportedly keen to have children together, but it was not till they had been married for eight years that their son was born.
 The marriage was widely reported, in retrospect, to have been an unhappy one due to Leo Wagner's lifestyle choices which included frequent philandering.
 Elfriede developed an acute alcohol dependency and died painfully from cancer in 1980.

-Leo Wagner's second marriage was to Brigitte _____.
+Leo Wagner's second marriage was to Brigitte Wagner.